sayanbanerjee32/TASI_ERAv2_S22/README.md

 ##### Observation

 - Convergence of losses seems very difficult
-- The output image is **mostly** decided by the input label instad of input image
+- The output image is **mostly** decided by the input label instead of input image
-- While expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
+- While the expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
 - As the quality of these images are not as good as experiment 1, no further updates are done on this.

 #### Experiment 4: [notebook](https://github.com/sayanbanerjee32/TASI_ERAv2_S22/blob/main/VAE_for_MNSIT_image_and_label_v1_2.ipynb)